flaturtha/CharlieChan/_murderwiki/portraits.md

 current, who pulled at the lobe of his ear, until a fastidious reader was fain to close the book in disgust."
 image: /assets/img/murderwiki/Holmes_by_Paget.png
-caption: "Sherlock Holmes, by Sidney Padget for \'The Strand\' magazine."
+caption: "Sherlock Holmes, by Sidney Padget for &lsquo;The Strand&rsquo; magazine."
 sizeoverride: contain
 genre: The Techniques of the Mystery
 tags: murderwiki, Carolyn Wells, The Techniques of the Mystery